Another favorite Black Radio is the RS-6 set.

 I modified the AC power Jones plug to bring out chassis ground to a 3 pin wall plug as a safety precaution and to assist in RF grounding the radio when using random wire antennas.
 Careful – those exposed male Jones pins are HOT with AC before you connect it to the power supply!

 Below is another station being set up at yet another campsite, the antennas yet to be rigged.
 (Vintage Field Day 2006) A good size comparison between the RS-6 and GRC-109 stations.
 The GRC-109 system with all the accessories and antenna fits in the green transit case under the canteen; the RS-6 fits in the smaller ammo box.
 (The big green transit case was not designed for the GRC-109 but I use it for that purpose).

-A recent trip to the mountains; August 2013: Forward Operating Base (FOB) Long Rock
+An earlier trip to the mountains; August 2013: Forward Operating Base (FOB) Long Rock.

 Above: The basic setup.
 Small square of plywood keeps things off the ground.
 Everything here (except the J-45 Key) fits in the ammo can for transport, storage or caching.
 This particular set has a lot of miles on it; both mine and from its original operators.